mbrevda/react-image/README.md

     'https://www.example.com/bar.jpg'
   ]}>
 ```
-If an image has previously been attempted unsuccessfully, `react-img-multi` will not retry loading it again until the page is reloaded.
+If an image has previously been attempted unsuccessfully, `react-image` will not retry loading it again until the page is reloaded.

 ### Show a "spinner" or other element before the image is loaded:
 ```js